Skip to content

-The Study on Media Plurality and Diversity Online assesses the state of media pluralism in today’s information ecosystem.
+The Study on Media Plurality and Diversity Online assessed the state of media pluralism in today’s information ecosystem.

-In particular, the research focuses on three main areas:
+In particular, the research focused on three main areas:

 • The definition of media, taking into account the great and new variety of actors that shape public opinion;